-Sekakoh was created in May 2015 in Bamenda (North-West region of Cameroon) as an association recognized by the government of Cameroon under the Law N°90/053 of 19th December 1990.
+Sekakoh was created on April 23, 2015 in Bamenda (North-West region of Cameroon) as an association recognized by the government of Cameroon under the Law N°90/053 of 19th December 1990.
 It follows the work of the Ellioti Project led by Osiris Doumbé in the North-West region of Cameroon (2014-2015).

 This project was the first regional survey examining the distribution of chimpanzees (Pan troglodytes ellioti) and the diversity of monkeys in this part of Cameroon, which has long been neglected.
 It was financed by Primate Conservation Inc., the Rufford Foundation, and National Geographic/Waitt Foundation.
 The discovery of such wildlife led to the creation of Sekakoh.